insovs/Optimization-Windows/Disable Autologger/README.md

 This script is designed to **disable all Windows ETW auto-loggers** (Event Tracing for Windows) to reduce background logging, which can improve system performance and latency.

-> **⚠ Warning:** Disabling these loggers may affect diagnostics, monitoring, and troubleshooting.
+> Disabling these loggers may affect diagnostics, monitoring, and troubleshooting.
 Only use this script if you understand the implications or prioritize maximum performance above all else.

 ---